 How do I become a babysitter in London?

 If you want to become a babysitter in London, ensure you have your qualifications.
 The city is enormous, and the demand for care is considerable—plenty of people are willing to do the job without all the proper training.
-If you want reliable work with decent pay, you must provide your clients with exactly what they need.
+If you want reliable work with decent pay, you must provide your clients exactly what they need.